darktjm/gamesup/README.md

 but I don't care any more now and just run Gentoo's current ebuild (1.1.94, I guess).
 Among other things, the JIT in that version doesn't work at all any more.
-Luckily the performance of my own machine has improved since the time I card so JIT isn't vital any more.
+Luckily the performance of my own machine has improved since the time I cared, so JIT isn't vital any more.
 There are still slowdowns in some places, but whatever.

 The PS2 script is `ps2` for which I use `PCSX2`.
 I have very little